 UAlbany Category: Challenges for the 21st Century

-The General Education Committee will also be developing course proposal materials for Departments wishing to submit courses for inclusion in this category.
-When available, these materials will be posted on this site under Resources for Faculty/Course Proposal Process.
+The General Education Committee has developed course proposal materials for Departments wishing to submit courses for inclusion in this category.
+These materials are posted on this site under Resources for Faculty/Course Proposal Process.

 Learning Objectives for General Education Challenges of the 21st Century Courses

 Courses meeting Challenges for the 21st Century enable students to demonstrate:

 Knowledge and understanding of the historical roots, contemporary manifestations, and potential future courses of important challenges students may encounter as they move into the world beyond the university;